-It’s always something, isn’t it, we get through one problem and another pops up.
+It’s always something.
+We get through one problem, and another pops up.
 I want to share with you what helps me keep my sanity and stay positive.
-I want you to think about all the adversity that you have gone through in life.
-It has been tough for most of us, but we are here.
-We have survived and we must not go backward.
+Please think about all the adversity that you have gone through in life.
+It has been challenging for most of us, but we are here.
+We have survived, and we must not go backward.
 You have made progress in your life.
-You have overcome obstacles, prayed over problems, moved forward for God, but now an unwelcome intruder has invaded your life and is threatening your hope and optimism.
-God wants you to know your adversary disguised as fear wants to cause you to regress, to go backward and become who you were before you knew God.
+You have overcome obstacles, prayed over problems, and moved forward for God, but now an unwelcome intruder has invaded your life and is threatening your hope and optimism.
+God wants you to know that your adversary disguised as fear, intends to cause you to regress and go backward and become who you were before you knew God.

 Today, Jesus is holding his hand out to you.
-Take a hold of his hand and quit looking at your circumstances.
+Take hold of his hand and quit looking at your circumstances.
 Quit looking at what experts say and start looking into the eyes of Jesus for your comfort, peace, direction, and destiny.
-Jesus could not and would not be the son of God if he allowed his children to sink and get swallowed up by the lies of the adversary.
+Jesus could not and would not be the son of God if he allowed his children to sink and get swallowed up by the adversary’s lies.
 Remember, God is good all the time.
 Use this time to reacquaint yourself with God.
-He has you in the palm of his hands; he has no intentions of ever letting you go.
+He has you in the palm of his hands; he never intends to let you go.
 Every time you wash your hands, remember whose hands you are in because your best is yet to come!